mha6/sura-features/README.md

 # Approach

-Our approach to defining self-consistency or coherence of a sura ordering centers around decomposing an ordering into an ordered set of sura pairs, and summing a "connectedness" measure for each pair in the set.
+Our approach to defining self-consistency or coherence of a sura ordering centers around decomposing an ordering into a set of sura pairs, and summing a "connectedness" measure for each pair in the set.
 For each pair of suras, we measure "connectedness" by analyzing their similarity and complementarity, on both syntactic and semantic levels.
 These are purely structural, word-based, and theme-based measures; there is no numerology involved.

 For example, take Surat al-Isra' and Surat al-Kahf.
 In terms of aya length, they are one aya apart (111 vs 110) and in terms of page/line length they are ~5 lines apart.
 Each contains an aya about the refusal of Iblis to prostrate, about the examples detailed in the Qur'an, and other similar ayat.
 Thematically one opens addressing the Bani Isra'il and the other opens addressing Christians (complementarity).
 These, and others, will contribute to the final connectedness score of this pair of suras.
 We propose to define and compute this measure for all 114*113/2 = 6,441 pairs of suras.